CirroBuild/FrostiDocs/blog/2020-07-01-we-put-a-sql-database-on-the-internet.md

   - timeseries database
   - questdb
   - open source
-tags: [hackernews, retrospective, community, demo]
+tags: [demo, hackernews, retrospective, community]
 ---

 If you listen to, well, pretty much anyone rational, they will tell you in no